 To pursue DBE opportunities with the Port, click here to return to the business opportunities page and Register as a potential supplier.

-The overall DBE goal for the Port of Portland for federal fiscal years 11 - 13 (October 1, 2010 – September 30, 2013) is available for review on the Port website.
-The goal reflects planned contracting at the Port of Portland airports that will receive partial federal funding.
+The Port of Portland has established an overall DBE goal the Portland Airport for federal fiscal years 14-16 (October 1, 2014 – September 30, 2016).
+The goal reflects planned contracting at the Portland International Airport that will receive funding from the U.S. Department of Transportation and is in accordance with goal setting methodology outlined in CFR 49 Part 26.
 Comments regarding, but not limited to, the following are sought:

 - DBE availability

 - Port of Portland efforts to solicit DBE participation

 Airport Concessions DBE Goal

 Disparity Study Executive Summary and Action Plan

 Disadvantaged Business Enterprise Policy Statement